Tangzj10032/Reddit-Sentiment-Analysis/README.md

 This project aims to perform sentiment analysis on Reddit communities, focusing initially on r/Genshin_Impact.
 The goal is to enable companies and other entities to effectively understand and respond to user feedback on these forums.

 # Implementation
-This project uses 2 strategies for comparison:
+This project uses 3 strategies for comparison:
 1, A fine-tuned transformer model
-2, A two-step process combining Latent Dirichlet Allocation (LDA) with the VADER sentiment analysis tool is employed in this project:

-Use LDA to categorize Reddit comments, identifying key topics and themes.

-Use VADER to assess the emotional tone of comments, rating then from extremely positve(+1) to extremely negative(-1).
+2, A transformer model employing flash attention
+3, A transformer model employing flash attention 2

 # Visualization
 The project includes an interactive dashboard that visually presents the analysis results.
 This dashboard offers insights into sentiment trends, categorized sentiments, and highlights specific topics.